0xrushi/ClockworkRadxa-linux/README.md

 - Ensure the `fdt` path in `extlinux.conf` is correct
 - Ensure there is NO `fdtoverlays` line

-Restore the backup if needed (in case boot crashes):
+Restore the backup if needed:
 ```bash
 sudo cp /boot/extlinux/extlinux.conf.bak /boot/extlinux/extlinux.conf
 ```